javierron/katacoda-scenarios/k8s-hpa-visualization/finish.md

+kube-prometheus provides a straightforward way to introduce visualization and monitoring to your Kubernetes cluster, and can be used to keep track of many other metrics besides autocaling.
+The default dashboards provide access to performance and traffic metrics, per namespace/pod/deployment.
+And even allows us to create new dashboards to suit our needs.
+Be sure to use that in your favor!

-Hope you enjoyed it and learnt something new :)
+We hope you enjoyed it and learned something new :)